Wednesday, December 30, 2020

 wafer

-of pearl and eve,
+of pearl and eve

-soon to fade,
+soon to fade

 i see myself

-in its weak depth,
+in its dim depth

-this gloss
+this glum gloss

-that daubs my thoughts,
+daubs my thoughts

 of communion bread.